-- 386 4.3.
-Exposure to ARs in expanding wolf populations and potential consequences for conservation - 387 The potential widespread positivity to ARs calls for the rapid creation of a pan-European - 388 surveillance network for toxic chemicals in recovering populations of large carnivores. - 389 Our findings are not based on randomly sampled individuals, but rather on a convenience sample - 390 that probably included more individuals from anthropized areas and/or undergoing nomadic - 391 behaviour.
-Even if our level of exposure could hardly be taken as representative of the whole - 392 population in the study area, it reasonably indicates that exposure to ARs can involve a considerable - 393 number of individuals.
+385 4.3.
+Exposure to ARs in expanding wolf populations and potential consequences for conservation

+386 The potential widespread positivity to ARs calls for the rapid creation of a pan-European387 surveillance network for toxic chemicals in recovering populations of large carnivores.

+388 Our findings are not based on randomly sampled individuals, but rather on a convenience sample 389 that probably included more individuals from anthropized areas and/or undergoing nomadic 390 behaviour.
+Even if our level of exposure could hardly be taken as representative of the whole 391 population in the study area, it reasonably indicates that exposure to ARs can involve a considerable 392 number of individuals.
+393 It is not easy to identify what causes and factors can explain these findings.
+The risk of ARs 394 accumulation in predators depends on both the frequency with which they are present in their prey, 395 as well as their concentration (Lopez Perea and Mateo, 2018).
+Confounding factors could include 396 the unauthorized use of rodenticides against coypu (Cocchi and Bertolino, 2021), or occasional 397 baiting against voles (Microtus sp.) in orchards, although the latter is not an activity that has seen a 398 recent increase in the territory.
+But the discrepancy is inevitable between exposure to ARs and the 399 finding of animals that died from other causes at a time subsequent to exposure even by many days, 400 leading to mismatched data, especially in the case of species that make very large movements 401 (Mancinelli et al., 2018; Mattioli et al., 2018) and very persistent active ingredients (Horak et al., 402 2018).
-394 It is not easy to identify what causes and factors can explain these findings.
-The risk of ARs 395 accumulation in predators depends on both the frequency with which they are present in their prey, 396 as well as their concentration (Lopez Perea and Mateo, 2018).
-Confounding factors could include 397 the unauthorized use of rodenticides against coypu (Cocchi and Bertolino, 2021), or occasional 398 baiting against voles (Microtus sp.) in orchards, although the latter is not an activity that has seen a 399 recent increase in the territory.
-But the discrepancy is inevitable between exposure to ARs and the 400 finding of animals that died from other causes at a time subsequent to exposure even by many days, 401 leading to mismatched data, especially in the case of species that make very large movements 402 (Mancinelli et al., 2018; Mattioli et al., 2018) and very persistent active ingredients (Horak et al., 403 2018).
-404 However, considering that both the number of ARs and the presence of Brodifacoum in the liver of 405 wolves increased with the level of anthropization at the sites where these had been found, the most 406 likely hypothesis is that an increased frequentation of peri-urban areas (Zanni et al., 2023) raised 407 wolf exposure to ARs through two different mechanisms.
-These included mostly the predation, or 408 scavenging, of contaminated rodents as well as perhaps the consumption of some poisonous baits, 409 made with ARs and targeting wolves (intentional poisoning).
-If wolf positivity to ARs had arisen 410 mostly from poisonous baits, we would have expected some spatial or temporal clustering, deriving 411 from the constraints that offenders would face to deploy baits (Faulkner et al., 2018).
-We did not 412 find any evidence for a similar clustering.
-On the other hand, both the red fox and diurnal raptors had widespread positivity to ARs across the Emilia-Romagna region, without any temporal trend.

-Taken together, these two findings indicate that the high prevalence of ARs among recovered wolves derived mostly from the widespread use of these substances for pest management and the positivity found in the wolves object of this study, could be understood as accidental poisoning.
+403 However, considering that both the number of ARs and the presence of Brodifacoum in the liver of 404 wolves increased with the level of anthropization at the sites where these had been found, the most 405 likely hypothesis is that an increased frequentation of peri-urban areas (Zanni et al., 2023) raised 406 wolf exposure to ARs through two different mechanisms.
+These included mostly the predation, or 407 scavenging, of contaminated rodents as well as perhaps the consumption of some poisonous baits, 408 made with ARs and targeting wolves (intentional poisoning).
+If wolf positivity to ARs had arisen 409 mostly from poisonous baits, we would have expected some spatial or temporal clustering, deriving 410 from the constraints that offenders would face to deploy baits (Faulkner et al., 2018).
+We did not 411 find any evidence for a similar clustering.
+On the other hand, both the red fox and diurnal raptors 412 had widespread positivity to ARs across the Emilia-Romagna region, without any temporal trend.
+413 Taken together, these two findings indicate that the high prevalence of ARs among recovered 414 wolves derived mostly from the widespread use of these substances for pest management and the 415 positivity found in the wolves object of this study, could be understood as accidental poisoning.

-Considered that rodent control is common in many other parts of Italy and Europe (Eisemann et al.,

-419 carnivores (Wright et al., 2022; Fernanez-de-Simon et al., 2018, 2022; Elmeros et al., 2018, 2019;

-2018), where it already affects raptors (Gomez et al., 2022; Nakayama et al., 2017), smaller

-420 López-Perea et al. 2018; Gedhun et al., 2015) and domestic pets (Calzetta et al., 2018; Berny et al.,

-421 2010) we believe that secondary exposure to ARs might be an overlooked phenomenon for

-422 European wolf populations.
+416 Considered that rodent control is common in many other parts of Italy and Europe (Eisemann et al., 417 2018), where it already affects raptors (Gomez et al., 2022; Nakayama et al., 2017), smaller 418 carnivores (Wright et al., 2022; Fernanez-de-Simon et al., 2018, 2022; Elmeros et al., 2018, 2019; 419 López-Perea et al. 2018; Gedhun et al., 2015) and domestic pets (Calzetta et al., 2018; Berny et al., 420 2010) we believe that secondary exposure to ARs might be an overlooked phenomenon for 421 European wolf populations.

-423 This could bear two consequences for wolves.
-The first one is toxicosis, which is suspected to be a but it is hard to make predictions about its impacts, as we currently do not have threshold values for